Can you make soap without lye? Learn how to make handmade soap without handling lye, with this complete guide to the melt and pour soap making method.

 Excited?
 Me too!

-Read on to learn more about making your own handmade soap without lye with this method.
+Read on to learn how to make soap without lye, with the melt and pour method.

 Can You Make Soap Without Lye?

-The most common question new soapers ask is, can you make soap without lye?
-The precise but somewhat contradictory answer is both yes and no.
+New soapers commonly ask, “can you make soap without lye?”
+The precise-but-contradictory answer is both yes and no.

-(If you want to really dig deeper into the how and why we need lye to make soap, check out this article here about the 8 Common Questions About Soap Making With Lye.)
+(To dig deeper into the how and why lye is needed to make soap, check out this article: 8 Common Questions About Soap Making With Lye.)

 When making soap completely from scratch, using oils and water, lye must be used.
 Soap made in this way is done by either the cold process method or the hot process method.